Alexei-Kornienko/pymake2/README.md

 # README #
 pymake2 is a simple Python-based make system.
 It brings simplicity and flexibility of Python language to makefiles.
-The name 'pymake2' is chosen because 'pymake' is already used for another tool that re-implements the GNU make in python. pymake2 is different from pymake as it does not try to re-implements GNU make, but a new simple make system that uses Python for makefiles to lavage the language richness and flexibility. pymake2 parses makefile-like python scripts and provides useful messages to help understand what went wrong in the build process.
+The name 'pymake2' is chosen because 'pymake' is already used for another tool that re-implements the GNU make in python. pymake2 is different from pymake as it does not try to re-implements GNU make, but a new simple make system that uses Python for makefiles to leverage the language richness and flexibility. pymake2 parses makefile-like python scripts and provides useful messages to help understand what goes wrong during the build process.

 ### How to install pymake2 ###
-1. you can always clone the repository and install it manually
+1. you can always clone the repository and install it manually by copying the files to a destination directory and add it to the $PATH
-2. for Debian-based systems such Ubuntu I advise to use the .deb package provided in the download section ([click-here](https://bitbucket.org/saudalwasly/pymake2/downloads))
+2. for Debian-based systems such Ubuntu I suggest to use the .deb package provided in the download section ([click-here](https://bitbucket.org/saudalwasly/pymake2/downloads))
-    * then you can install it by running the following command
+    * then you can install it by running the following command:
     ```
     sudo dpkg -i pymake2_X.X-X.deb
+    ```
+    * to uninstall it, just use the following command:
+    ```
+    sudo apt-get remove pymake2
     ```

 ### Using pymake2 ###